-- NASA’s Hubble Space Telescope, launched in 1990, is a multipurpose observatory in Earth orbit used for astrophysics and planetary science.
+- The Hubble Space Telescope, launched in 1990, is a multipurpose observatory in Earth orbit used for astrophysics and planetary science.

 Why do we need the Hubble Space Telescope?

 A tiny patch of space that contains thousands of galaxies.
 A stunning peek inside a cloud of dust and gas that reveals baby star systems.
 Crisp views of the outer planets, year after year.
-Pictures like these are only possible from a telescope above our planet’s atmosphere, where NASA’s Hubble Space Telescope has been studying the cosmos from Earth orbit for more than 30 years.
+Pictures like these are only possible from a telescope above our planet’s atmosphere, where the Hubble Space Telescope has been studying the Cosmos from Earth orbit for more than 30 years.